-Food quality: On the seaward side of the main building, the restaurant at Indian Ocean Lodge serves an eclectic mix of international and Creole cuisine.
+Food quality: On the seaward side of the main building, the Blue Marlin Restaurant at Indian Ocean Lodge serves an eclectic mix of international and Creole cuisine.
 It feels rather formal in with crisp table linen and neatly folded napkins always on display, but like the rest of the hotel, in actuality it is really fairly laid back.

-Breakfasts are served buffet style, casual lunches can be enjoyed outside on the patio and dinners are indoors and either themed buffet nights or a la carte.
+Breakfasts and dinners are served buffet style and can be enjoyed indoors or outside under the covered veranda, while casual lunches can be enjoyed outside on the patio.
+Some of the buffet evenings are themed, with live entertainment provided.
 Honeymooners staying at the hotel will often be treated to a seafood gala dinner and some sparkling wine during their stay.

 There is a small but well-stocked bar where the barman will happily make up cocktails from fresh juices and imported spirits.